gafirst/match-uploader/README.md

 ## Releases

-To trigger an automatic version increment and create releases, make sure your PR title starts with a type and scope, followed by a colon and a description.
+To trigger an automatic version increment and create releases, make sure the commit message when merging your PR starts with a type and scope, followed by a colon and a description (it's easiest to do this if you set your PR title correctly when you create it).
 For example:
 ```
 type(scope): Brief description of changes
 feat(youtube): Improve upload error handling